k-lar/kv/README.md

 ## Known issues

 - Can not commit file if you're inside the `.kv/` directory
+- Only absolute paths from repository root can  be added in staging

 ## Features I want to implement